godotneers/saving-loading-video/README.md

 Hello Godotneers!
 Thank you very much for watching this video.
 This repository contains the little game we used in the video.
 You can use it to follow along with the video, or to experiment with the code.

 ## Using this repository
- The main branch contains the code as it was at the end of the video.
+ The main branch contains the code as it was at the end of the video and it also includes some code that was part of the article, e.g. the path fixer.

  There is a `start` branch that contains the code as it was at the beginning of the video.
 You can use this branch to follow along with the video if you'd like.

 ## Additional material